zTrix/magic/readme.md

 When you are browsing source code of a giant project, have you ever complained, what are the values of those magic constants?

-Here you are, [magic](https://github.com/zTrix/magic) SOLVES these issues for you, like magic.
+Here you are, [magic](https://github.com/zTrix/magic) SOLVES these issues for you, just like magic.

 # Usage